Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Legendre collocation method for the normal modes

-The sound propagation in a horizontally stratified ocean environment can be solved for using the CCM.
-The collocation method is a kind of spectral method derived from the weighted residual method.
-In this section, brief descriptions of the fundamental principles of the weighted residual method and the CCM are presented; a more detailed and rigorous derivation can be found elsewhere \cite{Jieshen2011}.
+Sound propagation in a horizontally stratified ocean environment is solved using the Legendre collocation method (LCM).
+The collocation method is a spectral method derived from the weighted residual method.
+In this section, brief descriptions of the fundamental principles of the weighted residual method and the LCM are presented; a more detailed and rigorous derivation can be found elsewhere \cite{Jieshen2011,Canuto2006,Boyd2001}.

-To demonstrate the process of solving equations using a spectral method, a one-dimensional differential equation boundary value problem is considered:
+To demonstrate the process of solving equations using a spectral method, a one-dimensional differential equation boundary value problem is considered as an example:

-where $L$ is a differential operator, $u(x)$ is an unknown function, $D$ is the definite domain, $B$ is a linear boundary operator, and $\partial D$ is the boundary of $D$.
-In the method of weighted residuals, a set of linearly independent basis functions is selected to expand the unknown function, as follows:
+where $\mathcal{L}$ is a differential operator, $u(x)$ is an unknown function, $\Omega$ is the definite domain, $\mathcal{B}$ is a linear boundary operator, and $\partial \Omega$ is the boundary of $\Omega$.
+In the method of weighted residuals, a set of linearly independent basis functions is selected to expand the unknown function as follows:

-where the $a_k$ are the expansion coefficients and the $\phi_k(x)$ are the basis functions.
+where $a_k$ are the expansion coefficients and $\phi_k(x)$ are the basis functions.
 In actual numerical calculations, the number of basis functions used cannot be infinite, so they must be truncated to $(N+1)$ basis functions, as shown in the following formula:

-When the expanded $u(x)$ is substituted into Eq.~\eqref{eq:13}, Eq.~\eqref{eq:13} no longer strictly holds, and residuals $R(x)$ of the following form arise:
+When the expanded $\tilde{u}(x)$ is substituted into Eq.~\eqref{eq:10}, Eq.~\eqref{eq:10} no longer strictly holds, and residuals $R(x)$ of the following form arise:

-A constraint is applied to the expansion coefficients by setting the weighted residuals to 0:
+A constraint is applied to the expansion coefficients by setting the weighted residuals to 0 as follows:

-where the $w_j(x)$ are the weight functions.
-Then, the expansion coefficients can be obtained via Eq.~\eqref{eq:17}.
-Thus, the choices of the basis functions $\phi(x)$ and the weight functions $w(x)$ are very important.
+where $w_j(x)$ are the weight functions.
+Then, the expansion coefficients can be obtained via Eq.~\eqref{eq:14}.
+Therefore, the choices of the basis functions $\{\phi_k(x)\}_{k=0}^N$ and the weight functions $\{w_j(x)\}_{j=0}^N$ are very important.
 The collocation method is a spectral method in which the $\delta$ function is used as the form of the weight functions: